platon-ivanov/react-blog/README.md

 - **Short description** of the article
 - **Content** in JSX using custom components.
 - **Cover** image (optional)

+### Documentation

+The components should be documented in a list.
+The simplest way to achieve this was by using [better-docs](https://github.com/SoftwareBrothers/better-docs).
+The component documentation can be found [here](https://platon-ivanov.github.io/react-blog/).

 ## Tools 🔧